Jerome-LorD/Off_P5/README.md

 # P5 OpenFoodFacts

-This Python project is a substitute research (console) application for a given food.
+This Python project is an application to find a substitute (console) for a given food.
 The application hosts in database (MySQL) about 3000 food products from openfoodfacts.

 ## For ease of use, here are some prerequisites: